-How to Promote your Bonfire Campaign on Youtube, Instagram, and Facebook
+How to Promote Your Campaign on Social Media

 Here are some things to think about when posting on three of the top social media platform our sellers use to promote.
 Every platform is different, and each has their own set of things to think about when you promote your Bonfire campaign.

 - Wear the shirt in your video while you talk about it.
 Buy one or two with Supply so that you have a few options to use.

 - Provide a specific “call to action” when you talk about the campaign.
 Talk about how much time is left to purchase.